jlohmeier/atlasBREX/README.md

     -dil        dilate segmentation draft from linear registration n-times and use as baseline for non-linear registration (e.g. -dil 4)

-## Troubleshooting and notes:
+## Notes/Troubleshooting:
 - use `-help`/`--help` for further details.
 - see *log.txt* for a summary after running the script.
 - use `-f n` during the test-run to determine a suitable fractional intensity threshold. atlasBREX will propose 3 brain-extractions and lets you choose at the beginning of the procedure.
-- use `-nrm` flag for (interim) intensity normalization (AFNI required) for for T1- and T2-weighted images.
+- use `-nrm` flag for (interim) intensity normalization (AFNI required) for T1W and T2W volumes.
 In most cases this will yield better preliminary brain-extraction and registration results.
-- use `-dil` flag in case of registration failures during non-linear registration.
-Can cause errors if the parameter is not ideal. (n >= 4 as recommended starting point)
+- use `-dil` flag in case of registration failures during non-linear registration. (n >= 4 as recommended starting point)
 - each (non-template) input volume will be brain-extracted, appended with a "_brain.nii.gz" or "_brain_lin.nii.gz" suffix.
 - recommended settings (for accuracy): `-reg 1 -w 5,5,5`(FNIRT with membrane energy for regularization) or `-reg 2 -w 1`(SyN w/ bias field correction).
-- adjust warp resolution if you encounter issues with memory (e.g. std::bad_alloc) or (temp.) adjust voxel-size (to values similar to  human brain) using `-vox` flag.
+- adjust warp resolution if you encounter issues with memory (e.g. std::bad_alloc).
-- no input volume should end with *_.nii.gz*, as these would be removed during the process.
 - non-linear transformation matrix and warp file are preserved (to reduce total computation time for brain-extraction of multiple downstream input volumes).
 - if the result appears miswarped, review your volumes for inconsistencies regarding q- and s-form within NIFTI headers.
-- results depend on the template and its derived mask, linear/non-linear (incl. warp-resolution) registration, applied algorithms (FSL or ANTs), quality and resolution of the input volumes and 2- or 3-step registration (particularly for functional- and magnitude-volume).
+- results depend on the template and its derived mask, linear/non-linear (incl. warp-resolution) registration, applied algorithms (FSL or ANTs), quality and resolution of the input volumes and multi-step registration (particularly for functional volumes).
 - number of threads can be set within the script for ANTs' parallel computing.
 - Bash >=4 required; OSX requires an update (e.g. `brew install bash`, check your bash version afterwards `bash --version`) and call the script using `bash atlasBREX.sh`; ignore (standard_in) 1: syntax error on OSX;